Quito in 5 Days

 Tren de los Volcanes

 We board our train and set off, flanked by a team of motor cycle outriders to keep the tracks clear.
-We have only been able to book two aisle seats; Ecuadorean families have booked all the window seats (a group of seven have booked six window seats).
-However, once the train is underway, the families move to sit together and a pair of seats frees up.
+We have only been able to book two aisle seats; an Ecuadorean family has booked all the window seats (a family of six have booked six window seats).
+However, once the train is underway, the family move to sit together and a pair of seats frees up.

 Volcano spotting through the train window

 After 45 minutes, we reach the outskirts of Quito and pass our first volcano, the active volcano of Atacazo.
-Next, through a large eucalyptus forest, then into a valley past Pasochoa, a horseshoe shaped volcano which has erupted sideways.
+Next, through a eucalyptus forest before passing Pasochoa; a horseshoe shaped volcano which has erupted sideways.

 Tambillo Station